remy/next-http/README.md

 - CSpect's ESP "emulation" doesn't have an 8-bit mode, so if you're sending or receiving bytes that are in the 8-bit range, i.e. above `$7F` the emulation won't work.
 You can of course attach a real ESP 01 device and
 - Zesarux requires ESP bridging - I've not been able to test this, if you have feedback, please let me know.
 - I've noticed when using Cspect's emulation, if the host can't be reached, Cspect will hang
+- When using the `offset` you are constrained to 16K, so if the offset is 8,192, then the max length is also 8,192

 ## Todo

+- [ ] Test query string / quoting an argument, i.e. `-u "/?a=b"
 - [ ] Add server example code
 - [ ] Potentially reset esp if failing to respond (AT+RST)
 - [ ] Support length on GET
+- [ ] Test > 16K to see effects
+- [x] base64 version should stream to a buffer
 - [x] Add support to leave bank untouched on GET
 - [x] Thorough check of argument processing
 - [x] Support offset